Florida Ethnic Media Conference (June 2017)

 9:15 a.m.
 The Poynter-Weekly Challenger Project: What We’ve Learned So Far.
 Rick Edmonds, The Poynter Institute; Lyn Johnson, Publisher and Editor, The Weekly Challenger; Jessi Navarro, The Poynter Institute; Goliath Davis, University of South Florida St. Petersburg

 9:40 a.m.
 The Basics of Sustainability.
-Rick Edmonds, The Poynter Institute
+Rick Edmonds, The Poynter Institute; Sandy Close, executive editor and director, New America Media

 **1:15 p.m.
 Steps to Sustainability: A Case Study.
 Kelly McBride, The Poynter Institute; Janis Ware, Publisher, The Atlanta Voice

-2:15 p.m.
+2 p.m.
 Content Partnerships: Identifying and Using Student Contributors and Community Members.
-Bernardo Motta, University of South Florida St. Petersburg and students; Martin Reynolds, The Maynard Institute
+Bernardo Motta, University of South Florida St. Petersburg and student Indhira Suaro Acosta; Martin Reynolds, Co-executive Director, External Affairs and Funding; The Maynard Institute

 4 p.m.
 Starting Your Transformation.
-Kelly McBride, The Poynter Institute
+Moderated by Kelly McBride, The Poynter Institute

 4:45 p.m.
 Final thoughts.
 Rick Edmonds, The Poynter Institute